25prabhu10/notes/docs/Concepts/Application_Security/Cryptography.md

 ##### Public Key Infrastructure (PKI)

-- PKI is about how two entities learn to trust each other to exchange messages securely.
+- PKI is about how two entities learn to trust each other to exchange messages securely
-- Central idea of PKI is that some trusted keys can delegate their trust to other un-trusted keys.
+- Central idea of PKI is that some trusted keys can delegate their trust to other un-trusted keys
-- Instead of just keys, certificates hold more personal information like domain name, organization, etc
+- Instead of just keys, certificates hold more personal information like domain name, organization, etc...
 - Primarily made up of:
   - Certificate Authority (CA): An entity that issues digital certificates to websites
   - Registration Authority